 Several case studies are assessed as part of SET-Nav project, defined to deal with policy related questions of technology development in specific fields.

-The third SET-Nav stakeholder event "Europe’s gas infrastructure needs towards 2050: which projects of common interest should be prioritised?" will be organized in Brussels by CEPS on Thursday, 28th of September 2017 on 9.30 am.
+The third SET-Nav stakeholder event "Europe’s gas infrastructure needs towards 2050: which projects of common interest should be prioritised?" was organized in Brussels by CEPS on Thursday, 28th of September 2017 on 9.30 am.